eee4017/WasmEdge-Mandelbrot-Example/README.md

 ## Results

 The results were tested on `Intel(R) Xeon(R) Gold 6226R CPU` and `node v14.18.2`.
+This experiment shows:
-This shows that single-threaded WasmEdge Runtime outperforms NodeJS runtime by 1.27x and has better thread scalability.
+1. single-threaded WasmEdge Runtime outperforms NodeJS runtime by 1.27x
+2. Multi-threaded WasmEdge has better thread scalability compared with multi-worker NodeJS

 **Elapsed Time (ms)**
 | Number of threads | WasmEdge |    NodeJS   |